mrd/polishdict/MORPHOLOGY_DESIGN.md

 8. Add validation
 9. Update API to expose structured data
-10. Update formatter to use structured data for display
+10. Update formatter to use structured data for display 10a.
+Especially handle mobile web app display, which is tricky to do with large tables - this will need thought and discussion.

 ## Questions for Discussion

 1. Should we keep both raw tables AND structured data, or replace raw with structured?

+Keep both.

 2. How should we handle alternative/variant forms? (e.g., list vs single value)

+A dict with keys ["primary", "Kashubian", "archaic", ...]

 3. Should we validate completeness of paradigms or allow partial data?

+Partial, I think.

 4. How important is support for archaic/regional forms?

+Not terribly important but you can include it as above.

 5. Should we include grammatical rules/patterns in metadata?

+If they can be described in a reasonably brief way.